News & Events

 Next generation sequencing (NGS) has fundamentally altered genomic research.
 New developments will bring NGS costs and performance down to an everybody’s technology with extreme potential for ultra fast and accurate molecular typing and diagnostic as it provides the ultimative whole genome information.

 However, technical and bioinformatics constraints restrict the application of NGS to few highly experienced laboratories.
-The goal of the project is the transition of NGS from a basic research tool to a highly efficient technology for pathogen typing and diagnostics on the EU level.
+The goal of the project was the transition of NGS from a basic research tool to a highly efficient technology for pathogen typing and diagnostics on the EU level.

 This project has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement No 278864.